 Russell Manson 43 dry goods merchant, evidently inherited the house or became the male head of household.
 In the household: Aunt Sarah Roberson 65 (Sarah Ireland, daughter of David Ireland and Mary Frances Davis, 1864‒1936), Aunt Carrie R. Ireland 61 and Mamie Roberson 55 (Russell Manson, born 1886, was the son of Edward Manson and Mary J. Ireland.)

 1940: 211 Turner was rented by Martin L. Willis and family - book keeper for sales and service automobile company

 When "Sally" Roberson died in 1878, she was living at the NW corner of Ann and Turner Streets.
-Part of her will referred to "the Seminary building" across Turner Street.
-(It is a shame her house was not preserved.)
-Winfield Scott Chadwick purchased the property and built a Queen Anne-Colonial Revival house about 1910 (now 315 Ann).
+Part of her Will referred to "the Seminary building" across Turner Street.
+In 1908, the Roberson home burned and took the life of Henrietta Roberson (see NOTE below).
+After the fire, Winfield Scott Chadwick purchased the property and built a Queen Anne-Colonial Revival house about 1910 (now 315 Ann).

 NOTE: On April 10, 1908, a few days before the Robert E. Lee Fire Company was 11 months old, the call of “Fire!” at three o’clock in the morning brought the company to what the old “Lookout” described as “the most horrible fire in Beaufort’s history—the Roberson house on the northwest corner of Ann and Turner street in which 72-year-old Miss Henrietta Roberson was burned to death.
 Quoting further from the old Lookout, “The Robert E. Lee Fire Company and the Colored Fire Department arrived on the scene in short order.
 The new fire engine was connected to the fire plug on the corner, but as the water did not come promptly, the engine was taken to the waterfront at the end of Turner Street, and the hose thrown overboard.”